-The student and committee ensure quality of content and correctness of form of the thesis.
+The student and committee ensure quality of content and correctness of form of the dissertation.
 The student may be given ongoing evaluations by the committee, but final approval may be given only on the completed document.
+GPIS requires a minimum of 300 pages including bibliography, references, and appendices.
+Students are advised to use the University's Thesis & Dissertation Preparation & Submission website for additional guidance.

 The student must apply for graduation prior to the semester of graduation and be enrolled in the University.